 This is one of many mixed rice dishes in Persian cuisine and I would say my second favorite!
-Favorite being the barberry rice (
+Favorite being Zer

 There are a few variations to this dish and the fava bean can be replaced by lima beans and the herbs can be expanded to include parsley, cilantro, fenugreek leaves as well.

-- 2 cups white basmati rice, soaked and rinsed
+- 2 cups white basmati rice, soaked for 1 hour and rinsed

 - 8 1/4 cups water, divided

-- Drain the rice in a colander and set aside while you prepare the pan.
+- Drain the rice mixture in a colander and set aside while you prepare the pan.

-- Pour the additional 1/4 cup water evenly over the top of the rice.
+- Pour 1/4 cup of water evenly over the top of the rice.
 Wrap the lid with a clean towel and place on top of the pot.
 This will allow the rice to steam.

-- Allow the rice to steam over a medium-low to medium heat for 45 minutes.
+- Steam the rice over a medium-low to medium heat for about 45-50 minutes.

 - Pour the remaining 1 tablespoon saffron water over the top of the rice.
-Turn off the heat and allow to sit for 5 minutes before serving.
+Turn off the heat and allow to cool for 5 minutes before serving.

 - When serving this dish to guests, I typically use a non-stick pot so that I can flip the rice over and serve it upside down showcasing the crunchy saffron tahdig.